 - Be over eighteen years of age.

-- Have a voluntary or cognitive capacity at the time of the wedding, that is, the spouses must be in full use of their mental faculties to expressly consent to their desire to marry.
+- Have voluntary or cognitive capacity at the time of the wedding, meaning that the spouses must be in full use of their mental faculties to expressly consent to their desire to marry.

 - Have two witnesses who testify under oath about the freedom of state and legal capacity of the spouses.